 Don’t miss a single blog with free plans or tips & tricks in the future!
 Subscribe to my newsletter and be the first to be notified when I post new content on my website.

 Step 4 | Assembling

-Once all the pieces were cut and the edges sanded, I could start assembling.
+Once I had cut out all the pieces and sanded the edges, I could start assembling.

 If you consider buying a nail gun, be sure to watch my blog How to choose the right nail gun for your projects.
 A complete nail gun guide.